 - Photos or videos of the scene of the incident and the accident itself happening

 - Requests made to the HOA to fix any potential hazards or defects with the pool

 The value of your homeowner’s association pool accident lawsuit is dependent on many factors.
 The insurance agent who will be handling your case will weigh the facts and determine how much the settlement should be.
 He will look at how old you are, the type of career you have, the impact the injuries had on your life and work, the extent of the damages, the degree of responsibility you exhibited, and more.
 The insurance agent will likely not offer you a large amount, even if you can prove that you were not at fault and that you were left severely compromised after the incident.
 Instead, our firm will negotiate a fair deal for you and see to it that you are fully covered for your damages and losses.
-We will fight to bring you the following forms of compensation:

 - Medical bills for hospitalization, surgery, ambulatory transportation, prescription drugs and medication, physical therapy and rehabilitation, future medical procedures, and more

 - Missed income from the time you could not return to work, as well as lost future income if you could not go to your job due to recovery time or medical treatments

 - Property damage if any of your personal belongings were lost, damaged, or needed to be repaired because of the incident